dpotop/iree-bare-metal-arm/README.md

-# IREE Bare-Metal Arm Sample
+# IREE Bare-Metal Arm Sample on Raspberry Pi 3

-**DISCLAIMER**: This is a fork meant to add support for the Raspberry Pi cards.
+This is a fork of the original repository meant to allow execution on Raspberry Pi 3 SBCs (instead of the various types of platforms proposed by renode).

+This projects demonstrates how to build [IREE](https://github.com/google/iree) with the [GNU Arm Embedded Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm) for bare-metal Raepberry Pi targets.

 **DISCLAIMER**:
 This project is not intended for everyday use and made available without any support.
 However, we welcome any kind of feedback via the issue tracker or if appropriate via IREE's [communication channels](https://github.com/google/iree#communication-channels), e.g. via the Discord server.

-This projects demonstrates how to build [IREE](https://github.com/google/iree) with the [GNU Arm Embedded Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm) for bare-metal Arm targets using either the open-source firmware library [libopencm3](https://github.com/libopencm3/libopencm3) or [CMSIS](https://github.com/ARM-software/CMSIS_5).
 ## Getting Started

 ### Prerequisites